alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 thereby defeating
 the closure of message distribution.

-## Why: Management and Visibility of Participant Clients and Devices
+## Why: Management of Participant Clients and Devices

 **TODO** **REQUIRED** because there is little benefit in requiring group conversations to be closed against "ghost participant injection"